-- 1. Preparing and publishing a core strategy. - 2.
+- 1. Preparing and publishing a core strategy, - 2.
 Reviewing the Council's land holdings, - 3.
 Seeking land swap opportunities with other public bodies.

-26. Impairment of Fixed Assets
+25. Impairment of Non-Current Assets

-The Council is required to undertake an annual review of the balance sheet value of each category of fixed assets at the end of the financial year.
+The Council is required to undertake an annual review of the balance sheet value of each category of non-current assets at the end of the financial year.
 The purpose of this review is to establish the extent of any impairment (defined as 'a reduction in the recoverable amount of a fixed asset below its balance sheet value') during the year.
 Any such review is only required, however, if there is a clear indication that impairment has occurred during the year.
 Examples of events or change in circumstances that indicate impairment may have occurred include:-